Session 9: How RI is supporting sustainable agriculture, nutrition and development

 Discussions will explore how RIs and their collaborations can develop new crops and management systems suited to changing climates, implement systems for optimal sowing and food distribution, and promote sustainable agriculture with reduced waste and a managed carbon budget.

 The session will also focus on North-South agricultural collaboration, emphasizing how RIs can track and accelerate developments in Africa, the Indo-Pacific, Oceania, and beyond.
-It will highlight the role of RIs in leveraging expertise and facilities to address global food challenges and explore the integration of local and indigenous food systems, including orphan crops, to achieve impactful development while safeguarding indigenous knowledge.
+It will highlight the role of RIs in leveraging expertise and facilities to address global food challenges and explore the integration of local and Indigenous food systems, including orphan crops, to achieve impactful development while safeguarding indigenous knowledge.

 Moderator